“Where do low-income families live in order to stay off the streets?”

-Our current efforts are striving to promote a renewed focus on how families actually live when adequate housing is not affordable.
-Rather than sleep on the streets or enter into a shelter program, heads-of-household in families with children are often at the mercy of landlords who charge exorbitant rents for deteriorating and substandard housing conditions.
-Other families share overcrowded and substandard rental units with families to whom they are not related.
-Still others move from motel room to motel room for months and sometimes years at a time.
+Rather than sleep on the streets or enter into a shelter program, low-income families are often at the mercy of landlords who charge exorbitant rents for deteriorating and substandard housing conditions.
+Often families share overcrowded and inadequate rental units or move from motel to motel for months and sometimes years at a time.